ovotech/circleci-orbs/terraform-v2/README.md

 ### A real-world example

 This configuration defines it's own plan and apply jobs which use the orb's plan and apply commands on multiple terraform modules.
-It uses terraform 0.12 via `terraform-0_12` executor.

 It also configures a helm repo within the the container for use with the terraform helm provider.